jordanmcdougall/Jordan/Kiosk/README.md

 When prompted enter a new Display Name for the account.
 E.g. DEL-KIOSK-USER.

-This will create a new local user account named **kioskUser0** with a Display Name that was just defined.
+This will create a new local user account named **kioskUser0** with a Display Name that was just defined, then click **Next**.

 ![Create Account](https://github.com/jordanmcdougall/Jordan/blob/master/Kiosk/static/images/02_create_an_account.png)

 #### Choose a Kiosk App

-Select **Microsoft Edge** from the list of Kiosk apps.
+Select **Microsoft Edge** from the list of Kiosk apps, then click **Next**.

 ![ChooseApp](https://github.com/jordanmcdougall/Jordan/blob/master/Kiosk/static/images/03_choose_a_kiosk_app.png)

 #### Run Kiosk App in Fullscreen

-Choose **As a digital sign or interactive display**.
+Choose the **As a digital sign or interactive display** radio button, then click **Next**.

 This will remove Microsoft Edge features like address bar and forward/back buttons that would allow users to navigate away from the inteded website.

 ![Fullscreen](https://github.com/jordanmcdougall/Jordan/blob/master/Kiosk/static/images/04_fullscreen.png)

 #### Select Kiosk Website

-Use the Textbox to enter the URL of the website that should be displayed.
+Use the Textbox to enter the URL of the website that should be displayed, then click **Next**.

 ![Website](https://github.com/jordanmcdougall/Jordan/blob/master/Kiosk/static/images/05_website_url.png)

-If successfull, click **close**.
+If successfull, click **Close**.

 ![Done](https://github.com/jordanmcdougall/Jordan/blob/master/Kiosk/static/images/06_done.png)